armory/docs/content/en/scale-agent/install/advanced/config-service.md

 ---
 title: Armory Scale Agent Service Configuration
-linkTitle: Service
+linkTitle: Configure Service
+weight: 10
 description: >
-  Learn how to configure the Armory Scale Agent for Spinnaker and Kubernetes based on installation mode and environment restrictions.
-This guide contains a detailed list of configuration options for the Agent service.
+  Learn advanced Armory Scale Agent for Spinnaker and Kubernetes configuration based on installation mode and environment restrictions.
 ---

 ## Where to configure the Armory Scale Agent

 - If you install the Armory Scale Agent service using `kubectl`, configure the Armory Scale Agent using a `ConfigMap`.
-See the `kubectl` installation instruction's [Configure the service]({{< ref "install-agent-service-kubectl#configure-the-service" >}}) section for an example.
+See the `kubectl` installation instruction's [Configure the service]({{< ref "scale-agent/install/install-spin#configure-the-service" >}}) section for an example.
-- See {{< linkWithTitle "/scale-agent/install/install-agent-service-helm/index.md" >}} for both CLI and `values.yml` configuration options.
+- See {{< linkWithTitle "scale-agent/install/advanced/service-deploy/helm/index.md" >}} for both CLI and `values.yml` configuration options.

 ## Configure Kubernetes accounts

-You can configure Kubernetes accounts in Armory CD in multiple places:
+You can configure Kubernetes accounts in Spinnaker in multiple places:

-* Clouddriver configuration files: `clouddriver.yml`, c`louddriver-local.yml`, `spinnaker.yml`, `spinnaker-local.yml`
+* Clouddriver configuration files: `clouddriver.yml`, `clouddriver-local.yml`, `spinnaker.yml`, `spinnaker-local.yml`
 * Spring Cloud Config Server reading accounts from Git, Vault, or another supported backend
 * Plugins